Advice on plants, baskets and liners to create outdoor colour

 Hanging baskets are an easy and cost-effective way to brighten your outdoors.
 They add a seasonal pop of colour that works well hung in your front garden to welcome guests, in your backyard and even from a suitable structure.

-It doesn't matter how little space you have to play with, and you can use all kinds of plants, including herbs and fruit as well as flowers, creating interesting and colourful displays throughout the year.
+It doesn't matter how little space you have to play with, you can use all kinds of plants, including herbs and fruit as well as flowers, to create interesting and colourful displays throughout the year.
 Coordinate them with beds and borders for a matching look or give them their own distinctive style for gardening glory at raised heights.

 So let's get started on creating your hanging basket.

 When's the best time to plant a hanging basket?

 The best time of year to plant a hanging basket depends on what plants it will feature.
 For: